ASL-19/BeeTransport/ANDROID.md

 # ShapeshifterAndroidKotlin

-Shadowsocks is a fast, free, and open-source encrypted proxy project, used to circumvent Internet censorship by utilizing a simple, but effective encryption and a shared password.
-ShadowSwift is a wrapper for Shadowsocks that makes it available as a Pluggable Transport.
+ShapeshifterAndroidKotlin is a wrapper for Shadowsocks that makes it available as a Pluggable Transport for Android apps.
+Shadowsocks is a fast, free, and open-source encrypted proxy project, used to circumvent Internet censorship by utilizing a simple, but effective encryption.

+The Shadow transport shapes network traffic to resemble that of the popular shadowsocks proxy tool, but what does that mean?
+Shadowsocks keeps traffic from being blocked by an adversary by encrypting it.
+In the terminology of Pluggable Transports, this is known as “scrambling”.

 Refer to main branch of the latest code for ShapeshifterAndroidKotlin library - https://github.com/OperatorFoundation/ShapeshifterAndroidKotlin